icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 @prefix ib1: <http://registry.ib1.org/ns/1.0/>

 <https://creativecommons.org/licenses/by/4.0/> a ib1:LicenceInterpretation ;
-	ib1:permission ib1:use_any ;
+	ib1:grant ib1:use_any ;
-	ib1:permission ib1:adapt_any ;
+	ib1:grant ib1:adapt_any ;
-	ib1:permission ib1:combine_any ;
+	ib1:grant ib1:combine_any ;
-	ib1:permission ib1:redistribute_original ;
+	ib1:grant ib1:redistribute_original ;
-	ib1:permission ib1:combine_external ;
+	ib1:grant ib1:combine_external ;
 	ib1:obligation ib1:by;
 .
 ```

-`ib1:permission`
+`ib1:grant`
-: The URL of a permission, with the meaning defined in the contracts which govern the Trust Framework.
-A consumer may ignore any Permission that they do not understand and use the licence.
+: The URL of a Grant, with the meaning defined in the contracts which govern the Trust Framework.
+A consumer may ignore any Grant that they do not understand and use the licence.

 `ib1:obligation`
-: The URL of a obligation, with the meaning defined in the contracts which govern the Trust Framework.
-A consumer must not use a licence if it includes an Obligation that they do not understand.
+: The URL of an Obligation, with the meaning defined in the contracts which govern the Trust Framework.
+A consumer __MUST NOT__ use a licence if it includes an Obligation that they do not understand.

 ## Permissions